laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

-If we were to write a test, we have no way of making doubles for the objects!
+If we were to write a test for this class, we have no way of making doubles for the objects internal to the class!
 Even if we then refactored `setUpDogStuff()` to accept `DogDish`, `DogFood`, and `DogWater` parameters, we would be forced to work with additional items when all we care about is `DogFood`.

-Let's refactor the method a bit to make it more amenable to test doubles:
+Let's refactor the method a bit to make it somewhat more amenable to test doubles:

 ```java
 public class Dog {